osterbergdesign/lulebo-laundry-ha/README.txt

 # Lulebo Tvättstuga för Home Assistant 🧺

+A homassistant integration making it possible to book, cancel and check laundry time availability for lulebos rentees.
+This can for sure be modified for all AptusPortal based booking systems!
+Feel free to improve or modify

 En custom integration för att övervaka, boka och avboka tvättpass hos Lulebo (Aptus) direkt i Home Assistant.

 ## Funktioner